Pleezon/Bonze.cc/README.md

 # Bonze.cc
-Tool to automate the looting-swap exploit on the minecraft-server GrieferGames.
+LabyMod 1.8.9 addon to automate the looting-swap exploit on the minecraft-server GrieferGames.

 ### Disclaimer